Tinkerforge/doc/en/source/Kits/TabletopWeatherStation/TabletopWeatherStation.rst

 and available for Windows, Linux and macOS.

 The kit can be extended by an :ref:`Outdoor Weather Bricklet <outdoor_weather_bricklet>`.
-Mounting holes and and an opening for the antenna are included in the Tabletop Weather Station enclosure.
+Mounting holes and an opening for the antenna are included in the Tabletop Weather Station enclosure.
 With this Bricklet you can receive data from the following wireless outdoor weather station and sensor: